jem-davies/personal_website/content/posts/etcd-kubernetes-bento.md

 ❗  Because you are using a Docker driver on darwin, the terminal needs to be open to run it.
 ```

-Now we should be able to connect to the etcd on the address: `http://127.0.0.1:54516` (your port will be different, probably)
+Now we should be able to connect to etcd on the address: `http://127.0.0.1:54516` (your port will be different, probably)

 ## Running a bento stream to consume kubernetes events: